The Austria Center Vienna (ACV) is one of the city’s top convention centres. Read on for some of the quality hotels within walking distance.

 The UN buildings (VIC – Vienna International Centre or UNO city) provide a home to various UN offices, but the area contains, for example, the headquarters of the International Atomic Energy Agency too.

-The VIC offers its own public tours, which you can also take virtually.
+The VIC offers its own public tours, which I’ve not done in a while but remember being rather interesting.

 Lakes, rivers, and parks